Delivering Online Courses

 “Course” is the term used by Moodle to refer to a container holding various learning objects.
 Check out the blog post at https://www.extension.org/2016/01/27/when-is-a-course-not-a-course/ for more detail.

 - Do I have to pay to offer a course on this site?
-No, it is provided as a service of eXtension to its member institutions.
+No, it is provided as a service of the Extension Foundation to its member institutions.

 - Can I control access to courses?
 Moodle, the software running on Campus, provides different forms of access or enrollment control.
 The standard method is requiring an enrollment key (a password) when enrolling in the course.
 Issuing the enrollment key is a reserved right of course teachers.
 Teachers can also impose limits in the duration one can be enrolled in a course as well as time frames during which enrollment is open.

 - How does the site handle video?
 Video is generally managed in one of three different methods.
 It can be uploaded as a file to the Moodle platform and delivered on demand to the user.
 A teacher can provide a link to video on a third party site; e.g., YouTube, Vimeo.
-Or, video can be uploaded through Moodle to a Kaltura platform eXtension provides and which streams the video on demand.
+Or, video can be uploaded to the Extension Foundation’s VidGrid instance and integrated into Campus.

 - Can I offer group activities?
 Moodle allows for the use of both groups and groupings (groups of groups) as a means of controlling content delivery by group as well as exchange of information among participants; e.g., forums and chats among only members of a specific group.